Research & Engineering, Core Networking

 2010-2012: Postdoc, Princeton

 Prior to getting my Ph.D., I spent four years in the industry working on GSM/GPRS technologies at Lucent - Bell Labs, and on ad hoc networks at Honeywell.
-Even before that, I got an M.E. in Computer Science and Engineering from Indian Institute of Science, Bangalore, and a B.Sc.
+I got an M.E. in Computer Science and Engineering from Indian Institute of Science, Bangalore, and a B.Sc.
 (Hons.) in Physics from Indian Institute of Technology, Kharagpur.

 As the Internet becomes increasingly popular for sharing multimedia content, we observe a widening gap between how content is produced/distributed and how it is transported over the network.
 On one hand, content providers (e.g., media companies, end-users who post video online) seek the best way to distribute content through technologies (e.g., multimedia signal processing, content caching, relaying, and sharing) by viewing the network simply as a means of transportation through bit-pipes.
 On the other hand, pipe-providers seek the best way to meet end-user requirements by managing resources on each link, between links, and end-to-end.
 In other words, content-providers assume that the communication pipes are dumb, whereas pipe-providers assume that all bits are equal, thus creating a content-pipe divide.
 The players involved in this are Internet Service Providers (ISPs), peer-to-peer (P2P) system providers, content distribution network (CDN) providers, equipment vendors, and, of course, consumers and producers of content.